tenortim/goppstats/README.md

-# Gostats
+# Goppstats

-Gostats is a tool that can be used to query multiple OneFS clusters for statistics data via Isilon's OneFS API (PAPI).
+Goppstats is a tool that can be used to query multiple OneFS clusters for partitioned performance workoad statistics data via Isilon's OneFS API (PAPI).
 It uses a pluggable backend module for processing the results of those queries.
 The provided stat processor, defined in influxdb.go, sends query results to an InfluxDB backend.
 The backend interface type is defined in statssink.go.
-The Grafana dashboards provided with the data insights project may be used without modification with the Go version of the collector.
+The partitioned performance workload data is available in the TSDB under the "cluster.performance.dataset.N" keys.

 ## Installation Instructions